Financial Recovery after Separation and Divorce

 - Set financial goals: As part of ensuring your financial recovery after separation or divorce, it will be important that you have short term as well as medium and longer term financial goals.
 Your financial planner can assist you with this.

 - Have a plan how you will achieve those goals: You may have been out of the workforce for all or part of the period of your relationship.
 Where you are obtaining a divorce or separating, take the opportunity to think about what training or re-skilling you want to do to improve your income earning capacity.

 Contact LGM Family Law for free initial phone advice or a fixed rate initial consultation.
-Our experienced and friendly Brisbane divorce lawyers and divorce lawyers North Brisbane will assist you to reach an amicable family law property settlement or agreement for parenting arrangements.
-This in itself will assist you towards financial recovery after separation, If it becomes necessary to take a legal action, we have the expertise to represent you in court and will even at that stage, continue to seek that a settlement be reached with your former partner bringing the court action to an end.
+Our experienced and friendly Brisbane divorce lawyers and divorce lawyers Brisbane Northside will assist you to reach an amicable family law property settlement or agreement for parenting arrangements.
+This in itself will assist you towards financial recovery after separation, If it becomes necessary to take a legal action, we have the expertise to represent you in court.
+Even where your matter is in court, we will continue to seek that a settlement be reached with your former partner bringing the court action to an end.